SpudGunMan/meshing-around/README.md

 signalCooldown = 5
 signalCycleLimit = 5
 ```
 Ollama Settings, a quick note that for Ollama to work the command line ollama run 'model' needs to work properly.
-Check that you have enough RAM and your GPU are working as expected. the default is set to llama3.1 (run on command line `olamma pull llama3.1` to download and setup) however I have found gemma2:2b to be lighter, faster and seems better overall. (run `ollama pull gemma2:2b`)
+Check that you have enough RAM and your GPU are working as expected. the default is set to gemma2:2b (run `ollama pull gemma2:2b` on command line, to download and setup) however I have found gemma2:2b to be lighter, faster and seems better overall. (llama3,1 `olamma pull llama3.1`)

 ```
 # Enable ollama LLM see more at https://ollama.com